RWS/studio-api-docs/apiconcepts/core/defining_an_extension_point.md

 We define both the `MessageTransmitterAttribute` and the interface in an assembly, called `ExtensionPointDefinitions`, so it can be references by the host applications and by plug-in assemblies.

-Next, we can start creating an extension that targets our new extension point in Creating Extensions.
+Next, we can start creating an extension that targets our new extension point in [Creating Extensions](creating_extensions.md).

+> [!NOTE]
+> This content may be out-of-date.
+To check the latest information on this topic, inspect the libraries using the Visual Studio Object Browser.